Ashkanph/md-to-html/README.md

 * Can be use as a markdown (md) to pdf converter (with print of browsers).
 * Standalone html file (Does not need to stylesheet files).
  * If you want to use it for Persian language, It would be better to copy the style folder along the html file.
-The Vazir ont will make the texts look more beautiful.
+The Vazir font will make the texts look more beautiful.